usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

    path = r'C:\Users\Documents\MATS\MATS\Examples\A-Band - Synthetic Spectra'
    os.chdir(path)

 Just as you would do if reading in the experimental spectrum, this example defines some common simulation and fit variables.
 In addition to variables defined above, the minimum and maximum wavenumbers for the simulation and the simulation wavenumber spacing are defined.
-The baseline (defined by a polynomial where the array index is the parameter coefficient order).
+The baseline is defined by a polynomial where the array index is the parameter coefficient order, such that the [1, 0] would correspond to a linear baseline with a slope of 0 and an offset of 1.

 .. code:: ipython3